WHO IS PULSE?

 As a result of the Village Ambulance, communities have access to a very affordable ambulance service.
 The patients are now able to receive medical attention in less time.
 A journey which used to take between two to three hours to reach a rural health centre that was 4 km away using a wheelbarrow or stretcher now takes an average of 30-40 minutes using the Village Ambulance to cover the same distance.

-Pulse also offers the Village Ambulance with either a locally available bicycle or motorcycle at an extra cost.
+Pulse also offers the Village Ambulance with a locally available motorcycle at an extra cost.

 Pulse exists to help save lives by improving access to health care and reducing mortality rates.